ashwinithebest/ashwinithebest/README.md

 - 👋 Hi, I’m @ashwinithebest
-- 👀 I’m interested in Application Development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ReactJS, Angular and ASP.Net Core
+- 🌱 I’m currently learning ReactJS, Angular, ASP.Net Core, Nodejs
 - 💞️ I’m looking to collaborate on webdevelopment
-- 📫 How to reach me ashwinipachor@gmail.com
+- 📫 How to reach me ashwinipachori@gmail.com

 <!---
 ashwinithebest/ashwinithebest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.